Meeting with a passenger boat

 Passenger boats often have a speed of 3 to 4 knots.
 The limited depth of the canal does not allow them to move faster.
 Do not follow too close behind; the vessel may need to stop or reverse.
 Due to currents and undertow effects, it is very risky to overtake a passenger vessel.

-a) Follow any instructions you receive from the duty officer on the passenger boat.
+First hand, you should follow any instructions you receive from the duty officer on the passenger boat.
 If the duty officer does not indicate on which side to pass, standard maritime regulations apply.
 Pass at 2–3 m from the passenger vessel at a speed of about 4 knots.
 This allows for good steering and a good overview.
 Do not stray too close to the edge – the canal does not have its full depth there.

-b) If you meet in a curve, passenger ships usually want to be on the outside.
+If you meet in a curve, passenger ships usually want to be on the outside.
 This means they you may pass starboard to starboard – meaning that the ships are “driving on the left”.
 The vessel may indicate its intentions with two short blasts on his horn (means “we will alter course to port”).

 Meetings in narrow passages